-- 1. All vehicles parked on the property must be operational, and currently registered with the Department of Motor Vehicles (DMV) in the resident's name. - 2.
-Any vehicles identified as non-operable, or with expired registration tags, or those that have been vandalized or have flat tires will be towed away with proper notice at the vehicle owner's expense. - 3.
+- 1. All vehicles parked on the property must be operational, and registered with the CA Department of Motor Vehicles (DMV) in the resident's name. - 2.
+Residents must provide current vehicle registration and proof of insurance during annual re-examinations or they will forfeit the right to park in the parking area. - 3.
+Any vehicles identified as non-operable, or with expired registration tags, or those that have been vandalized or have flat tires will be towed away with proper notice at the vehicle owner's expense. - 4.
 Vehicles must be in operable condition at all times.
-Vehicles must not pose a potential health and safety issue (broken windows, elevated on apparatus other than tires, etc). - 4.
+Vehicles must not pose a potential health and safety issue (broken windows, elevated on apparatus other than tires, etc). - 5.
 Vehicles must be parked legally in designated spaces only.
 Do NOT park on lawns, in no-parking zones, or in fire lanes.
 Vehicles must not block any trash or recycling receptacles, doors, fences, or gated areas.
 Vehicles parked in these areas are subject to immediate towing without notice. - Minor vehicle repairs such as replacing tires, windshield wipers, batteries and light bulbs WILL BE allowed on the property.
-All other repairs, including washing vehicles, WILL NOT BE permitted. - 6.
-This parking policy is in effect 365 days a year, including holidays and weekends. - 7.
+All other repairs, including washing vehicles, WILL NOT BE permitted. - 7.
 There shall be no visible storage in, on/or around vehicle at any time. - 8.
 No boats, trailers, or RVs.
 Vehicles must fit within designated available spaces. - 9.
 Parking in the community is on a first-come, first-served basis. - 10.
 Permits are not used. - 11.
 Visitors may park in designated visitor parking only.
 If there is no designated visitor parking on the property, visitors must park on the street.
 Long-term parking is not allowed in visitor assigned spaces.
 A vehicle parked for more than 48 hours will be towed.